» Workspace Settings

 Queueing a destroy plan destroys the infrastructure managed by a workspace.
 If you don't do this, the infrastructure resources will continue to exist but will become unmanaged; you'll need to go into your infrastructure providers to delete the resources manually.

-CONFIRM_DESTROY environment variable in the workspace with a value of
+CONFIRM_DESTROY and a value of